While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins

 We now present some fundamental results that bound the speculator's decision-making.
 These results will be useful in developing the primary results of the paper in the next section.
 The next result introduces a lower bound to the speculator's STBL supply decision that arises from the fundamental price impact of repurchasing STBL.

 \begin{proposition} Suppose the pre-decision collateral constraint is met at time $t$.
 There is a computable lower bound to $\Delta_t$. \end{proposition}

 We can interpret the lower bound in terms of a balance sheet constraint describing when the speculator's ETH position is exhausted in a repurchase.
 We give the specific bound in the proof but note that it is not especially useful on its own.
 Given information about the returns distribution and the level of current collateral and considering $\frac{\partial \psi}{\partial \mathcal L_t}$, much better bounds are possible.
 Note that if $\zeta >0$ is high enough, the lower bound may be the speculator's entire debt position, which would be expected in a liquid environment with heterogeneous agents.

 The next result provides a useful upper bound to the speculator decision $\mathcal L_t$.
 The result is derived from incentives to issue STBL.
-Intuitively, it says that if supply is below this bound, then in some sense a marginal speculator may see a profitable opportunity to expand supply.
+Intuitively, it says that if supply is below this bound, then a speculator may see a profitable opportunity to expand supply.